I believe that businesses can change the world.

-I believe this because, we are stronger together and when we’re united under a common vision that there’s nothing we cannot do.
+I believe this because we are stronger together and when we’re united under a common mission with a clear vision there’s nothing we cannot do.

 unity resources.
-Now some businesses catch this better than others, while others vision may only monetary.
+Some businesses catch this better than others, while other vision may only be monetary.
 A friend of mine has a statement about businesses that goes like this, “A business has one purpose, profit.”
 I can agree in part because clearly a business that does not turn a profit will not last very long.
-That view in my opinion is short sighted at best and (word that sounds bad here) at worst.
+That view, in my opinion, is short-sighted at best.

 What I’m talking about is a Mission Driven business.